wltrup/WTOpenSource/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/wltrup/DictionarySlicing)
 ![GitHub](https://img.shields.io/github/license/wltrup/DictionarySlicing)

-**DictionarySlicing** is a Swift Package Manager package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above,  implementing an extension to `Dictionary` to convert a dictionary into its slice or into an array of its key-value pairs.
+**DictionarySlicing** is a Swift package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above,  implementing an extension to `Dictionary` to convert a dictionary into its slice or into an array of its key-value pairs.

 ---